Specifyapp/parsers/parsers/to-jss/README.md

 # To JSS

 ## Description

-Transform design tokens in JSS.
+This parser helps you transform design tokens in JSS.

+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 **Supported JSS syntax**: